PelionIoT/licensetool/README.md

 ## Tests

 Tests and test material are located in [tests](tests)-folder.
-You can them from the root folder:
+You can run them from the root folder:

 ```
 pytest --cov=licensetool --cov-report term-missing tests/